 The Queen's Trust provides grants to Australian Citizens aged 18-28 years, for the pursuit of excellence in their chosen fields.
-Projects are supported for the advancement of Australian youth, development of community leadership and/or other skills which will be of benefit to Australia.
-Information and applications may be obtained from the Queen's Trust.
-Tel 1800 033 625.
+Projects are supported for the advancement of Australian youth, development of community leadership and/ or other skills which will be of benefit to Australia.
+Information and applications may be obtained from the Queen's Trust, Tel 1800 033 625.
 Applications close late April.

-The RC Sutton/Jardine Matheson Scholarship (L)
+The R.C.
+Sutton/ Jardine Matheson Scholarship (L)

-The scholarship is to provide financial assistance to undergraduate students to undertake a period of study/ research in R.C.
+The scholarship is to provide financial assistance to undergraduate students to undertake a period of study/ research in the R.C.
 Sutton/ Jardine Matheson offices in Asia.
 Applicants must be full-time students undertaking study in law, commerce, or economics.
-Applicants must normally be intending to undertake the final year of study and to complete the travel prior to completion of the final year.
-Applications are also open to students undertaking an official exchange program with relevant universities in Asia who are able to undertake research/study in an Asian office of R.C.
-Sutton/ Jardine Matheson.
+Applicants must normally be intending to undertake their final year of study and to complete the travel prior to completion of the final year.
+Applications are also open to students undertaking an official exchange program with a university in Asia.
 Applications normally close 31 July in the year prior to the final year of study.